vmsilvamolina/vmsilvamolina.github.io/_posts/2018-10-19-failed-to-connect-to-github.md

 On my everyday tasks I use a lot PowerShell.
 When I need to acomplish a task, first I try to solve with the command line (if it´s possible, obviously).

-Ok, when I tried to clone locally a repo, using the `git clone` command:
+So then, when I tried to clone locally a repo, using the `git clone` command:

 {% highlight bash%}
     git clone https://github.com/vmsilvamolina/vmsilvamolina.github.io.git